 - Most pharmacies offer either walk-in or scheduled appointments.

 - Local health departments in some of our largest cities offer special community vaccination sites, and health departments in virtually every county are prepared to offer booster doses, including to homebound individuals.

 - Community health centers and participating primary care providers also offer booster doses.

 - Some hospitals and physicians networks offer booster doses.

-A: No, you do not need to visit the same vaccine provider for your booster dose.
-Some providers, such as the Wolstein Center mass vaccination site, will not be in operation for booster doses.
+No, you do not need to visit the same vaccine provider for your booster dose.
+Some providers, such as the Wolstein Center mass vaccination site, are not in operation for booster doses.
 Eligible Ohioans who are not being vaccinated in a long-term care or work setting can choose to receive their COVID-19 at any vaccine provider statewide.
 To find a provider near you, visit gettheshot.coronavirus.ohio.gov or call 1-833-427-5634.

 Do I need to bring my COVID-19 vaccine card to my appointment?
 What if I lost it?

 Ohioans are encouraged to bring their existing COVID-19 vaccine card to be updated.
 If you cannot find your vaccine card, you should first contact your original vaccine provider to see if they can locate your records.
 If they are unable to assist, please contact your local health department.
 If they are unable to assist, please review this information on how to mail a request for your vaccination records to the Ohio Department of Health.
 You will not be able to obtain a new vaccine card by request, but will be able to access your vaccination records.
 If you do not have your card, you can still get your booster dose.

 Are booster doses for the Pfizer or the Comirnaty vaccine?